Causes of death (hlth_cdeath)

 8.3.
 Release policy - user access

-At the national level, aggregated data are disseminated for free to all users in electronic format (website, Istat data warehouse), at the same time.
+At the national level, aggregated data are simultaneously disseminated free of charge to all users in electronic form (website, Istat data warehouse).

 9. Frequency of dissemination Top